servicetitan/Stl.Fusion/docs/Overview.md

 Do `IReplicaService`s differ from compute services?
 Yes and no:
 * Yes, because they are automatically implemented
-* No, because they behave as any other compute service - in sense that you can "consume" the values they produce in other computed services, and all the invalidation chains will just work.
+* No, because they behave as any other compute service - in sense that you can "consume" the values they produce in other compute services, and all the invalidation chains will just work.

 The "Composition" sample is actually designed to prove this: